gdina.wald.RdThis function tests with a Wald test for the GDINA model whether a DINA or a ACDM

 Ma, W., Iaconangelo, C., & de la Torre, J. (2016).
 Model similarity, model selection, and attribute classification.
 Applied Psychological Measurement, 40(3), 200-217.

-See the GDINA::modelcomp
+See the GDINA::modelcomp function in the

 GDINA package for similar functionality.